codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 ### Standard Command Recognizers

 SayKit has a set of predefined commands that it can recognize, like "Help", "Search", and "Select".
-We'll demonstrate how to use these, as well as how to add our own customizations.
+Each of these standard recognizers is a subclass of `SAYVerbalCommandRecognizer`, which knows what to do with commands of its assigned `commandType`.
+We'll demonstrate how to use standard command recognizers, as well as how to add our own customizations.

 In this part of the tutorial, we'll add command recognizers directly to the Conversation Manager's command registry, since we're using a flat `SAYCommandRecognizerCatalog`.
 In more complex apps, we might register command recognizers with a Conversation Topic instead.
 Check out the [Conversation Topic Tutorial](#) for more information.